 Non-Tech Activities

 If you’re of a certain age, then you’ll remember a time before smartphones and other devices.
-There’s no doubt that incorporating the internet into our lives has had a positive impact, but there’s also value in non-tech activities, too — but they seem to be increasingly forgotten about.
-Your child is going to spend a lot of time looking at screens throughout their life, so look at engaging in non-tech activities too.
-A child that’s given the gift of appreciating nature when they’re young will possess it for the rest of their lives.
+Incorporating the internet into our lives has had a positive impact, but there’s also value in non-tech activities.
+Your child will spend lots of time looking at screens throughout their life, so engage in plenty of non-tech activities.
+A child who’s given the gift of appreciating nature when they’re young will possess it for the rest of their lives.
 It’ll give them a fun, calming space to turn to later in life when they feel overwhelmed by the digital world.
+Experts indicate that incorporating nature walks, crafts, block play, and imaginative games supports focus, creativity, and family connection — and balances screen time.

 Their Own Space

-Finally, while 90% of the time your child will be with you and part of the family activities, keep in mind that it can also be good for children — once they’re past a certain age — to have their own space.
-It’s there where they can follow their interests, let their minds explore, and develop their creative sides.
-Feeling part of the family while also having some independence is an ideal scenario for many children to experience the best of both worlds while at home.
+While 90% of the time your child will be with you and part of the family activities, keep in mind that it can also be good for children — once they’re past a certain age — to have their own space.
+It’s there that they can follow their interests, let their minds explore, and develop their creative sides.
+Feeling part of the family while also having some independence is an ideal scenario for many children to experience the best of both worlds.
+Kids benefit from belonging and independence.